Malcak/.dotfiles/README.md

 ```
   -i, --interactive, --interactive-mode
- Run this script in interactive mode
+ Run this script in interactive mode.

   -d, --dry, --dry-mode
  No real action will be performed.
 Recommended with debug mode.